What is a College?

 - The college community makes Downing special.
 The MCR hold a fresher’s week at the start of the year and each new student is given “college parents”, these are students who will help you settle in.

 - The accommodation!
 Downing has some of the best rooms in the university with the majority being on site.
 Battcock Lodge was built in 2015 for postgraduate students at Downing and boasts ensuite facilities, large kitchens and double beds.

 - Downing has the best food at Cambridge.
 Hall does lunch and dinner every day of the week and at the weekends brunch (think pancakes, full english breakfast and croissants) and dinner are served.
 There is always a vegetarian option available and often a vegan option.
 The Butterfield Cafe also serves food throughout the day.
-Formal hall happens three times a week (students wear their gowns!) where a three course meal is served with wine.
+Formal hall happens three times a week where a three course meal is served with wine.
 There is also the option to cook in your accommodation as most are well equipped with kitchens.

 - Downing is great at sport!
 Downing has strong teams in nearly every sport including Netball, Hockey, Rowing, Rugby, Football and many others!
 Check out the list here for more information.

 Downing College offers some specific graduate funding opportunities, which can be found here.
 Many Downing graduates also hold University- or Department-level studentships, such as from the UK Research Council Doctoral Training Partnerships, or University-level organisations such as the Cambridge Trust.
 For international students, external organisations such as the Gates Cambridge Scholarships are dedicated to sending students from their own country to study in Cambridge or abroad more generally.